e-Learning Blog

 4-2.
 Reasons why Totara is ideal for the manufacturing industry

 Totara is an LMS that provides practical and flexible features to address the educational challenges faced by the manufacturing industry.
-It is particularly well-suited to manufacturing in the following ways.
+It is especially compatible with manufacturing in the following ways.

 ■Automatic Course Assignment with Dynamic Audiences

 In manufacturing, the required training content varies by job type and department.
 By using Totara's "Dynamic Audience" feature, employees can be automatically grouped based on attributes such as department, position, and skill level, and appropriate courses can be automatically assigned.
-This prevents training gaps and reduces administrative effort, enabling efficient training management.
+This prevents training omissions and reduces workload, enabling efficient training management.

 ■ Visualization of achievements through certification badges